Surgery

 • Eyelid, ear, and other targeted procedures as needed

 Spay and neuter are also soft tissue surgeries — those have their own page since they’re so common.
+Procedures inside the mouth, like tooth extractions, are covered under dental surgery.

 Safety before, during, and after